Git-Lecture-2025/Assignment-2025/Bandit.md

 openssl s_client -connect localhost:30001
 ```

-Establishes a secure connection to port 30001 on the local machine
+Establishes a secure connection to port 30001 on the local machine.

 <details>
   <summary>Password</summary>